-Any medication, including prescription and over-the-counter medication like Tylenol, cold medicine, cough drops, lotion, or lip balm must be accompanied by a medication order signed by a doctor.
+Any medication, including prescription and over-the-counter medication like Tylenol, allergy medicine, and cold medicine, must be accompanied by a medication order signed by a doctor.
 Parents must deliver any medication to the health room because children are not allowed to bring drugs or medicines onto school premises.
 You may drop off medication any time during regular office hours.
 If a student comes to the health room when feeling ill, we have ice and bandages.
 If your child needs more, we will certainly give you a call.
 We also call home for every head bump.

-Our Health Room is also the place where students are able to get a change of clothing when needed.
-We have a limited supply so if your child has accidents, you might want to pack an extra set of clothes in the backpack and let your child know how to access them.
+You might want to pack an extra set of clothes in the backpack and let your child know how to access them, in case he/she has an accident in school.
 Accidents are not uncommon during the first weeks of school.
 Sometimes learning is so exciting that younger students especially just forget to go to the restroom until it's too late.
 One thing parents can do to help is make sure that kids can easily and independently get in and out of clothing.
 Sometimes the cute new outfits are a bit tricky.
-We welcome donations of new pants, tee-shirts, or new underclothes for our Health Room.